Pranav-coder-yes/amfoss-tasks/task-2/README.md

 3.To create a virtual enviroment in your system use the command, `python3 -m venv <env_name>`.(Make sure to create the virtual enviroment in the same directory as the file)

-4.In order to activate the irtual enviroment in your system use the command, `source <env_name>/bin/activate`.
+4.In order to activate the virtual enviroment in your system use the command, `source <env_name>/bin/activate`.

 ---